Optimal corrector estimates on percolation clusters: Introduction

+This setting was first considered by Andres, Deuschel, Slowik in~\cite{andres2015invariance} (see also~\cite{andres2016heat}), and then by Chiarini and Deuschel in~\cite{chiarini2016invariance}.
+They are able to obtain a quenched invariance principle for the diffusion process under the assumption $1/p + 1/q < 2/d$, which allowed them to perform a Moser iteration.
+In~\cite{bella2018liouville}, Bella, Fehrman and Otto, still working under the assumption $1/p + 1/q < 2/d$, were able to obtain a first-order Liouville theorem and a large scale $C^{1, \alpha}$-estimate for $\a$-harmonic functions.
+An extension of these results to the case of time-dependent coefficients has been carried out by~\cite{andres2018quenched}.
+The condition~\eqref{cond2} requires the value of the conductances to be non-zero almost surely, an extension of this model in a case when the conductance is allowed to be zero and to be small (under some moments condition) was investigated by Deuschel, Nguyen and Slowik in~\cite{deuschel2018quenched}.

-Our approach is inspired by recent developments in the quantitative homogenization of uniformly elliptic random envionments, in particular by the works of Armstrong, Kuusi, Mourrat and Smart~\cite{AS, AM, AKM1, AKM2, armstrong2017quantitative} and the works of Gloria, Neukamm and Otto~\cite{GNO2, GNO, GNO3, GO1, GO2, GO5, GO3}.
-The main challenge faced in the previous article~\cite{AD2} and in the present one is to adapt the various tools and proofs, available in the uniformly elliptic setting, to the supercritical percolation cluster.
-To this end, a renormalization argument was developed in~\cite{AD2}, the main results of which will be recorded in Section~\ref{section2}, where $\Zd$ was partitioned into triadic cubes of different random sizes, well connected in the sense of Antal an Pisztora~\cite{AP}.
-This partition allows to distinguish regions of $\Zd$ where the infinite cluster is well-behaved, its geometry looks like the geometry of the lattice $\Zd$, from regions where the infinite cluster is badly-behaved.
-In the first case, it is rather straightforward to adapt the theory developped in the uniformly elliptic setting.
-Problems arise where the infinite cluster is badly-behaved.
+The setting considered in this article is different from the models satisfying condition~\eqref{cond2}: we are working with the i.i.d. random conductance model, and we assume the value of the conductances to be either $0$ or larger than some deterministic constant $\lambda >0$ (see~\eqref{assenv}), with the property that $\P\left( \a(e) \neq 0 \right) > \p_c(d)$.
+Despite this difference, the main challenge is essentially the same: adapting the various tools and proofs, available in the uniformly elliptic setting, to the degenerate elliptic environment.
+To this end, we follow the strategy initiated in the previous paper~\cite{AD2} and appeal to a renormalization structure for the supercritical percolation cluster.
+The construction is recalled in Section~\ref{section2}, where $\Zd$ is partitioned into triadic cubes of different random sizes, well-connected in the sense of Penrose an Pisztora~\cite{PP96}.
+This partition allows to distinguish regions of $\Zd$ where the infinite cluster is well-behaved, its geometry is similar to the one of the lattice $\Zd$, from regions where the infinite cluster is badly-behaved.
+In the first case, it is rather straightforward to adapt the theory developed in the uniformly elliptic setting; problems arise where the infinite cluster is badly-behaved.
 In this situation the theory cannot be adapted.
-Fortunately there are few regions were the cluster is badly-behaved, and the theory of stochastic homogenization in the uniformly elliptic setting is robust enough to be adapted to the supercritical cluster.
+Fortunately, there are few regions were the cluster is badly-behaved, and the theory of stochastic homogenization in the uniformly elliptic setting is robust enough to be adapted to the supercritical cluster.